KeiKey/computer-science/README.md

 ## Improvement goals

 - Use xserver to run a GUI, not just store images.
 Able to connect from inside the container to xserver in the local machine, but for some reason the GUI is not activated.
-Xeyes was able to be run successfully.
+Xeyes was able to run successfully.
 - Getting data is coupled together.
 We are getting data for confirmed cases, deaths and recoveries, regardless if we need one or all of them.
 - Another example of possible issue is if we want the plot for the confirmed cases.
 If the country has data in the time_series_covid19_confirmed_global.csv but not on one of the other csv, then the country is skipped.